doiftrue/kama-spamblock/readme.txt

 * BUG: Last UP bug fix...

 = 1.6.0 =
-* CHG: check logic is little change in order to correctly work with page cache plugins
+* CHG: check logic is slightly changed in order to work correctly with page cache plugins.

 = 1.5.2 =
-* ADD: delete is_singular check for themes where this check work wrong.
-Now plugin JS showen in all pages
+* ADD: deleted is_singular check for themes where this check works incorrectly.
+Now plugin JS is shown on all pages.

 = 1.5.1 =
-* ADD: js include from numbers of hooks.
-If there is no "wp_footer" hook in theme
+* ADD: JS included from a number of hooks if there is no "wp_footer" hook in the theme.

 = 1.5.0 =
-* ADD: Russian localization
+* ADD: Russian localization.